The delivery ratio — where is your structure actually pointing?

 The Idea to Value system — five layers

-Where does value actually come from?
+Where financial value actually comes from

-Financial value (revenue) is created outside the organisation.
-A customer pays for a product.
-A service is delivered.
+Financial value — the money that keeps the business alive — is generated outside the organisation.
+A customer pays for something worth paying for.
 An outcome is realised.
-That external transaction is the moment when the organisation's costs become revenue.
+That external transaction is the moment the organisation's costs are matched by incoming revenue.

 The four categories